Corbin Carroll Player Props: Diamondbacks vs. Blue Jays

 Blue Jays Pitching Rankings

-- The Blue Jays pitching staff leads MLB with a collective 9.7 strikeouts per nine innings.
+- The 9.6 strikeouts per nine innings put together by the Blue Jays pitching staff ranks third in MLB.

-- The Blue Jays have the eighth-ranked team ERA among all MLB pitching staffs (3.83).
+- The Blue Jays have a 3.81 team ERA that ranks sixth among all league pitching staffs.

-- Blue Jays pitchers combine to give up 118 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Blue Jays pitchers combine to rank 23rd in baseball in home runs surrendered (118 total, 1.3 per game).

 © 2023 Data Skrive.
 All rights reserved.